-Norgine does not enter into agreement with HCPs or HCOs who refuse to abide by the principles of transparency.
-Note that HCPs have the right to opt out from individual disclosure and revoke their consent at any time, and Norgine has to abide by their preferences.
+Norgine does not enter into agreement with HCPs, HCOs or PTOs who refuse to abide by the principles of transparency.

-Every time Norgine enters into an agreement with a HCP or HCO for a given interaction (e.g. project work, meeting, event, grant, consultancy fee), the contractual agreement clearly indicates the type of disclosure agreed (i.e. consented to) by the healthcare stakeholder.
-Norgine seeks consent to disclose transfers of value made to a HCP or HCO for each transaction or interaction they are contracted for.
+Every time Norgine enters into an agreement with a HCP, HCO or PTO for a given interaction (e.g. project work, meeting, event, grant, consultancy fee), the contractual agreement clearly indicates the type of disclosure agreed (i.e. consented to) by the healthcare stakeholder.
+Norgine seeks consent to disclose transfers of value made to a HCP, HCO or PTO for each transaction or interaction they are contracted for.
 In the event that a same HCP opts to have some transfers of value published individually (via individual disclosure) and others aggregated (via aggregate disclosure) for a same year, Norgine will reconcile all the information for that customer for that year and aggregate all the transfers of value for that customer.